“Medicines cure diseases but only Doctors cure patients” – Carl Jung

 To achieve your significant personal goals, prudent investment in various asset classes is crucial.
 Having a diversified portfolio is an added advantage in your wealth creation process in the long run.

-But you should be aware of the risk & return associated with each asset class such as equity, debt, real estate, gold, etc.
+But you should be aware of the risk & return associated with each asset class such as Equity, Debt funds, Real estate, Gold, etc.

 The majority of the people, especially in India have a higher exposure to gold and real estate as investments.
 Is that the case with you?

-Through the lens of wealth creation, it is wise to view Investment in real estate & gold as for personal use like buying a residential home or buying gold as jewellery.
+Through the lens of wealth creation as a doctor, it is wise to view Investment in real estate & gold as for personal use like buying a residential home or buying gold as jewellery.
 Having a well-planned, diverse portfolio in other asset classes such as Index and debt funds will result in better risk-adjusted return.

 6.)
 Building the nest eggs: